adityagopalan/ai-ml-module-ece-lab-iisc/README.md

-# ai-ml-module-ece-lab-2023
+# ai-ml-module-ece-lab
-AI/ML module for E2 285 at IISc during Jan-Apr 2023
+AI/ML module for E2 285 at IISc